Dance cross-training

 “Go knock on her door,” Joe told me.
 I really didn’t want to do that, but I sprinted across the street anyway and climbed the stairs to her apartment.

-The curtains of her front window were partially open, and as I walked past, I glanced inside.
+The curtains of her front window were open, and as I walked past, I glanced inside.
 I couldn’t believe it!
 What a completely unexpected sight!
 Petra was getting dressed, and she was topless.
 Plain and clear.
 I froze in place for a second and then walked quickly to her door.

 I felt like I’d done something wrong.
 As I waited, I hoped she hadn’t noticed me at the window.